-(2) Contract COLA up to 2.00% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.75% thereafter
+(1) Contract COLA up to 2.00% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.75% thereafter

 Mortality rate table used was developed based on CalPERS specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
+The table includes 20 years of projected on-going mortality improvements using Scale BB published by the Society of Actuaries.

-All other actuarial assumptions used in the June 30, 2014 valuation were based on the results of an actuarial experience study for the period 1997 to 2011, including updates to salary increase, mortality and retirement rates.
+All other actuarial assumptions used in the June 30, 2015 valuation were based on the results of an actuarial experience study for the period 1997 to 2011, including updates to salary increase, mortality and retirement rates.
 Further details of the Experience Study can be found on the CaIPERS website.